claimchain/claimchain-core/README.rst

 |

-A core and experimental implementation of ClaimChain, cryptographic data structure.
+A core and experimental implementation of ClaimChain, a cryptographic data structure.
 See the `web page <https://claimchain.github.io>`_ to learn about ClaimChain.
 Check out the `documentation <https://claimchain-core.readthedocs.io/en/latest>`_.